Causal Learning via Manifold Regularization: Methods

-Thus, the task is to estimate the $Y_k$'s using $\mathbf{X}$ and $\Phi$.
-This is done using a semi-supervised estimator $\hat{Y}(\XB,\Phi)$ (we make the connection to semi-supervised learning explicit shortly).
+With the notation above, the task is to learn the $y_{[k]}$'s using $\mathcal{D}$ and $\Phi$.
+This is done using a semi-supervised estimator $\hat{y}_{[k]}(\mathcal{D},\Phi)$ (we make the connection to semi-supervised learning explicit shortly).
 For now assume availability of such an estimator (we discuss one specific approach below).
-Then from $\hat{Y}$ we have an estimate of the graph of interest as $\hat{G}(\XB,\Phi) = (V, E(\hat{G}(\XB,\Phi)))$ (recall that the vertex set $V$ is known) with the edge set specified via the semi-supervised learner as
+Then from the $\hat{y}_{[k]}$ we have an estimate of the graph of interest as $\hat{G}(\mathcal{D},\Phi) = (V, E(\hat{G}(\mathcal{D},\Phi)))$ (recall that the vertex set $V$ is known) with the edge set specified via the semi-supervised learner as

 Background knowledge $\Phi$ could be based on relevant science or on available interventional data.
 For example, in a given scientific setting, certain cause-effect information may be known from previous work or theory.
-Alternatively, if some interventional data are available in the study at hand, this gives information on some cause-effect pairs.
+Alternatively, if some interventional data are available in the study at hand, this gives information on some causal relationships.
 Whatever the source of the information, assume that it is known that certain pairs $(i,j)$ are either causal pairs (positive information) or not causal pairs (negative information).
-Using the notation above, this amounts to knowing, for some pairs $k$, the value of $Y_k$.
-In the language of semi-supervised learning, the pairs whose causal status is known correspond to the labelled objects and the remaining pairs are the unlabelled objects.
+Using the notation above, this amounts to knowing, for some pairs $[k]$, the value of $y_{[k]}$.
+In semi-supervised learning terms, the pairs whose causal status is known correspond to the labelled objects and the remaining pairs are the unlabelled objects.